Career Opportunities with a Criminal Justice Degree28 October 2015

 State troopers work on state highways to make sure that people abide by the federal and state vehicle and road laws.
 They are also available to assist local and federal law enforcement in apprehending criminals, looking for signs of illegal activity, and assessing suspicious behavior.
 State troopers earn a median wage of $55,010 per year according to the Bureau of Labor Statistics.
 Depending on the area, crime levels, and their experience, state troopers can potentially earn more.

 These are only four of the possible career options with a degree in criminal justice.
-Pioneer Pacific College is here to support you on your academic journey and help you find the best career for your personality and interests.
-Consider a criminal justice degree for a variety of career options and job growth potential.
+While Pioneer Pacific College is no longer offering any Information Technology programs, please check out our main programs page to see the programs that are currently being offered.
+We’re here to support you on your academic journey and help you find the best career for your personality and interests.